abprenticewm/Final_DATA440_flood_dashboard/documentation.md

 Upon opening or refreshing the dashboard, the `update_pipeline.py` script is automatically executed.
 This pipeline performs these steps:

 ### **1. Fetch Current Gauge Data**
-The `fetch_data.py`  retrieves ~24 hours of readings for all selected USGS gauges and saves them to:
+The `fetch_data.py`  retrieves ~24 hours of readings for all selected USGS gauges and saves them to

-`data/gauge_data.csv`

-This file contains raw flow values and timestamps.
+`data/gauge_data.csv` which contains raw flow values and timestamps.

 ---